 The best time to apply Energy Seal is after the home has been cleaned and before the finish is applied.
-The wood surfaces will be fresh and clean and Energy Seal adheres best to bare wood surfaces.
-That's not saying that it won't adhere to stained and/or top-coated surfaces, but it adheres best to bare wood.
-Application to surfaces with a freshly applied oil-based stain should be avoided.
-For the least visible caulk lines choose a color that's a shade lighter than the stain color you plan to use.
-It's easier to cover a lighter color sealant with a darker color stain than it is to hide a dark colored sealant with a light colored stain.
+The wood surfaces will be fresh and clean.
+Energy Seal adheres best to clean, dry undamaged bare wood surfaces.
+That is not saying that it will not adhere to stained and/or top-coated surfaces, but it adheres best to bare wood.
+Applying to surfaces with a recently-applied oil-based stain should be avoided.
+For the least visible caulk lines, choose a color that is a shade lighter than the stain color you plan to use.
+It is easier to cover a lighter color sealant with a darker color stain than it is to hide a dark colored sealant with a light-colored stain.
 However, if you prefer the look of visible caulk lines, apply Energy Seal after you stain.
 Just be sure that the surface is clean and dry.

-If you are going to be applying Lifeline Advance Topcoat, apply the topcoat after the Energy Seal.
+If you are going to apply Lifeline Advance Topcoat, apply the topcoat after the Energy Seal.
 This results in a more even appearance to the sealed areas and helps them blend in with the rest of the wall.
-Furthermore, it helps keep the Energy Seal application clean and easier to clean when maintenance cleaning is required.
+Furthermore, it helps keep the Energy Seal clean and free of debris.
+Also, it makes it easier to clean when maintenance cleaning is required.